blackmiaool/rn-less/readme.md

 const rootStyle = style({containerMargin,bgColor});// pass your arguments and get the style object

 //decorate the component with the style
+//write the decorator in this a.b way to let the vscode extention track the style
 @rnLess(rootStyle.CardExampleStyle)
 class CardExample extends Component {
     //the strings in the style attribute are the class names in the less file